 Cal Newport summarizes this conundrum of ‘dream jobs’ well in his The Passion Trap essay.
 A video version of Cal Newport’s essay below, for those who prefer it:

 As a travel writer, I did for work what most people do for vacation.
-This left me with a very different relationship to travel, but overall working on the writing skills, editing, photography, and public speaking did not curdle the joys of travel.
+This left me with a very different relationship to travel, one that made it harder to figure out how to relax.
+Overall, though, my working on the writing skills, editing, photography, and public speaking did not curdle the joys of travel.
 It meant I needed to rethink how to relax, but travel remained a joy for me.
+The question should not be “what is the passion that I can follow?”
+It needs to be “what do I want to become more skilled in?”
+We all risk losing the shine if we just follow passion to career.
+Thinking about topics with the time and effort required to get skilled in them is more realistic.

-I’ve found that getting all of these thoughts “out” and on paper (or post-it notes, as the process below suggests) truly helps lift a weight off.
+I’ve found that getting all of these thoughts “out” and on paper truly helps lift a weight off.
 Doing so also let me be more creative (skydiving instructor? really?) and detach from the expectations of others as I thought through my own trajectory.

 So what is a life audit?
 Author Ximena Vengoechea describes at as: